AntonioDrumond/waybar-autohide/README.md

 # waybar-autohide
-A feature to automatically hide the waybar while not hovering.
+A feature to automatically hide the _Waybar_ while not hovering.

-This program uses the cursor's velocity as a condition, so if your waybar is not reapearing, you might want to slam your cursor at the top of the screen :)
+This program uses the cursor's **velocity** as a condition, so if your waybar is not reapearing, you might want to **slam** your cursor at the top of the screen :)

 # Installation & Setup